isand3/logsession/README.md

 `logsession` will run in the background when you start it and log everything to a default location of `$HOME/.logs/` with a name based on the current timestamp, unless otherwise configured.

-Additionally, when `logsession` is running the `clear` command is disabled.
+Additionally, when `logsession` is running, the `clear` command is disabled.
 This is because running clear while `script` is running will wipe out all the logs previous to the `clear` command.
 I frequently run `clear` as a habit, so I decided to add this functionality.
 It is explained in the setup section.

 ## Setup
 It is fairly simple to set up `logsession`: